OWASP/SecureCodingDojo/trainingportal/static/lessons/redTeam/red_ch1.md

 a range of ports.
 Examples: `-p22,23,80` -> scan 22,23 and 80 , `-p8000-9000` -> scan a port range, `-p-` -> scan all the ports
 * `-A`: Determine service/version and OS info.

-For a detailed list of all parameters availible please refer to the [Nmap Reference Guide](https://nmap.org/book/man.html).
+For a detailed list of all parameters available please refer to the [Nmap Reference Guide](https://nmap.org/book/man.html).

+Once you run nmap you will uncover a set of open ports.
+What services are running on those ports?
+Can you navigate to each service in a browser?

 #### Metasploit

+**Note**: this is the cooler option but you will need to get a bit of setup done and you need your exploit machine to be publicly accessible so the vulnerable machine can "call home".
+If you're looking for the quick fix scroll down to the **Exploit Script** option below.

 If you have Docker installed you can simply run the metasploit container image.
-Metasploit should be installed on a EC2 that is internet accessible to allow for the meterpreter to run.
+Metasploit should be installed on a EC2 that is internet accessible to allow for the Meterpreter to run.

-Here's how to do it:
+##### Docker Install

+* For RedHat/CentOS: `sudo yum install nmap` or `sudo amazon-linux-extras install docker` (AWS Linux 2)
+* For Debian/Ubuntu: `apt-get install nmap`

+##### Running Docker

+* Start Docker with: `sudo service docker start`
+* Add permissions to your userto pull and run container images: `sudo usermod -a -G docker ec2-user`
+* Logout and relogin.

+##### Running the Metasploit Image

 Pull metasploit docker image from DockerHub